 Filling the time We all grieve differently.
 In the first days and weeks we may be in shock, but function fairly well.
 However, we may find even the smallest of tasks too difficult.
 As time passes, we slowly begin to really take in our loss and realise how much our lives have changed.
 It is usual to feel many different emotions in a single day:

 - shock,

 - anger,

 - despair,

 - exhaustion,

+- hopelessness or vulnerable

-- hopelessness,
+- envy

-- envy, or
+- quilt, or

-- guilt.
+- loneliness

 Most of all we just desperately miss our child.